AKASHAorg/librenotlibra.info/index.md

 > Can't wait for a cryptocurrency with the ethics of Uber, the censorship resistance of Paypal, and the centralization of Visa, all tied together under the proven privacy of Facebook.

-With inspiration from [Professor George DiMartino](https://georgedemartino.com/cv/), here are [four ethical principles](https://books.google.be/books?id=7A4lDgAAQBAJ&lpg=PP1&dq=doughnut%20economics&pg=PA138#v=onepage&q&f=false) proposed by [Kate Raworth](https://www.kateraworth.com/doughnut/) in _Doughnut Economics_ for the economics profession that could be said to apply equally here:
+Taking inspiration from [Professor George DiMartino](https://georgedemartino.com/cv/), [Kate Raworth](https://www.kateraworth.com/doughnut/) proposes [four ethical principles](https://books.google.be/books?id=7A4lDgAAQBAJ&lpg=PP1&dq=doughnut%20economics&pg=PA138#v=onepage&q&f=false) for the economics profession in her book _Doughnut Economics_ that could be said to apply equally here:

 1. _Act in service_ to human prosperity in a flourishing web of life